 Never wear jewelry when working on this equipment.
-Jewelry can conduct electricity resulting in electric shock or may get caught in moving components, causing injury.
+Jewelry can conduct electricity resulting in electric shock.

 Always keep a fire extinguisher near the hardware.
 DO NOT use any carbon tetra-chloride type extinguisher as the fumes are toxic and the liquid can deteriorate wiring insulation.
 Keep the extinguisher properly charged and be familiar with its use.
 If there are any questions pertaining to fire extinguishers, please consult the local fire department.